themelektaus/UXM-Selective-Unpack/README.md

 * Added updated Sekiro Dictionary that TKGP posted in ?ServerName?

 ### 2.5
 * Added "Skip unknown files" option.
 Allows user to delete files from the res/GameDictionary.txt to extract only specific files.
-I.E. Deleting all files except ones in the sound folder from ScholarDictionary.txt to only unpack the sounds.
+I.E. Deleting all files except ones in the sound folder from ScholarDictionary.txt to only unpack the sounds for Dark Souls 2 SotFS.

 ### 2.4
 * Sekiro pre-order artbook/soundtrack thing support; just browse to DigitalArtwork_MiniSoundtrack.exe